KDE/digikam-doc/post_processing/html_gallery.rst

 The nice thing is that when your theme get integrated into HTML Gallery default themes, translators will internationalize the desktop file for you.

-Image preview file will be placed in the root theme folder.
+The **image preview** file used to illustrate the Theme in the wizard will be placed in the root theme folder.

 Creating new Theme from Another One
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~